vinkjoshua/agentic-cli-setup/README.md

 This repository implements the structured context framework described in the article ["Context is All You Need: How to Supercharge Your Programming Workflow using Agentic CLI Tools"](./article.md).
 It addresses the critical "learning gap" that causes 95% of AI projects to fail by providing LLMs with comprehensive project context through a "briefing packet" approach.

+DISCLAIMER: Everything in this repo should be taken as an example.
+I don't guarantee/ claim that the code provided in the read me or anywhere works fully.
+This repo is only for illustration purposes.

 ## 🎯 The Problem & Solution

 **The Problem**: Generic LLMs fail in production because they lack project-specific context.
 They don't understand your architectural decisions, business requirements, or codebase patterns.